Azhuan-zhou/UCB_CS180/README.md

 # Welcome to my CS180 homepage
-You can find my code in following folders and website here.
+You can find my code in following folders and see all project website [here](https://Azhuan-zhou.github.io/UCB_CS180).
 ## Project1
 see the code at folder `1`
 ## Project2